parm256/axler-ladr/README.md

 # axler-ladr
-A repository collecting my notes and solutions to *Linear Algebra Done Right* by Sheldon Axler
+My notes and solutions to *Linear Algebra Done Right* by Sheldon Axler